Prosthesis: Current technology and manufacturing

 Over the years, there have been advancements in artificial limbs.
 New plastics and other materials, such as carbon fiber, have allowed artificial limbs to be stronger and lighter, limiting the amount of extra energy necessary to operate the limb.
-This is especially important for trans-femoral amputees.
-Additional materials have allowed artificial limbs to look much more realistic, which is important to trans-radial and transhumeral amputees because they are more likely to have the artificial limb exposed.
+This is especially important for transfemoral amputees.
+Additional materials have allowed artificial limbs to look much more realistic, which is important to transradial and transhumeral amputees because they are more likely to have the artificial limb exposed.